reichherzerp/PropPy/joss/paper.md

 \kappa_\mathrm{theory} = \frac{r_\mathrm{g}^2 \cdot c}{2l_\mathrm{c}} = \frac{(4.72\cdot10^{12}\,\mathrm{m})^2 \cdot c}{2\cdot 10^{11}\,m} \approx 3.34\cdot10^{22}\,\frac{\mathrm{m^2}}{\mathrm{s}}.
 \end{equation}

-This theoretical diffusion coefficient serves as an input for the CRPropa SDE and the PropPy simulation, and as a reference for the numerical simulations.
+This theoretical diffusion coefficient serves as an input for the diffusive and the CRW simulations, and as a reference for all numerical simulations.

 This diffusion coefficient results in expected mean-free paths of
 \begin{equation}